- RSHC Three-Time Honoree of Chicago Committee Diversity Award

 Pro Bono Activities

-After working at the U.S. Attorney’s Office for ten years, Ron came back to his former firm with the goal of making pro bono practice an even more essential feature of the firm.
+After working at the U.S. Attorney’s Office for ten years, Ron returned to private practice with the goal of making pro bono service an even more essential feature of his firm.
 He has participated in the exoneration of individuals who had been wrongfully convicted and imprisoned, including:

 - Eddie Bolden was convicted of a double homicide despite being innocent of those crimes.
 Ron obtained relief from the Court of Appeals and the trial court in reversing Mr. Bolden’s convictions.